CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "How do I `grep` recursively?
+???+ question "How do I `grep` recursively?
 Explain on several examples."

     To recursively search directories using `grep`, use the `-r` (or `--recursive`) flag: